askbow/askbow.github.io/_posts/2018-05-11-how-many-spares-do-you-need.markdown

 How many spares would you need if you expect never to replenish the kit?

-S_T = T \\times N / MTBF, where T is total expected lifetime.
+$$S_T = T \times N / MTBF$$

+, where T is total expected lifetime.

-By taking 1/MTBF we effectively convert it to failure rate, which we then multiply by total system time budget (expressed in machine-hours).
+By taking $1/MTBF$ we effectively convert it to failure rate, which we then multiply by total system time budget (expressed in machine-hours).

 The result of this calculation is also the maximum number of spares.
 Between the minimum and this maximum, you must choose a point that makes sense to you.
 A good way to start is to set some expectations about the kit\'s readiness and efficiency and crunch the numbers, trying to maximize both.